bwsw/sj-platform/SJDocs/source/Tutorial.rst

 At this step all necessary indexes, tables and mapping should be created for storing the processed result.

-In the provided example task the result data are stored to the Elasticsearch data storage.
+In the provided example task the result data are saved to the Elasticsearch data storage.

 Thus, it is necessary to create the index and mapping for Elasticsearch.